sergejzr/svg2gcode_scripts/README.md

 The output will be stored into the folder "toyresult" page by page.

 Open and use any generated GCode file from "toyresult" in your CNC programm (like laserGRBL)

+### Setting Details
+The Layers of the SVG should be in Hierachy: Material->Page->Porcess.
+The ini file should have a section for each Material-Process pair with parameters as follows:

+- [Wood1mm.Cut] #Format Material.Procedure
+- speed=300 # The F parameter of the GCode - determines the cutting speed (or feed) in mm/min
+- strength=950 # The S aprameter of the GCode - determines the laser strength (0-1000)
+- support_gap=1 # If present, the support gaps will be added automatically to each cut.
+The value determins the length of support in mm.
+- support_strength=0 # Determins the laser strength (S) when cutting the sipport part (0(laser off) - 1000 (laser 100%)).

 ### Known issues/limitations:
 The software is highly experimental, I had to learn many things by doing and I had to do it fast.
 The code is a mess.
 The names of the parametrers are not standartized and should be renamed in the futute (e.g "speed" and "strength" should become "F" and "S", respectively)